lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] User namespaces must be enabled in RHEL/CentOS 7; see manual

       and :program:`install-lockss` will fail.
 See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.

-If you have reason to believe that this check fails even though the corresponding error condition is not present, you can re-run :program:`install-lockss` with the ``--skip-check-user-namespaces`` option to skip it.
+      If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-user-namespaces`` option to skip it.

    .. dropdown:: Apparmor enabled but :program:`apparmor_parser` not on the PATH
       :name: error-apparmor